Serbia Diplomatic Profile

 Military

-Serbia’s closest military partners are China, Iran, and France.
-Most adversarial: Kosovo, Ukraine, and Croatia.
+Serbia’s closest military partners are China, Iran, and Israel.
+Most adversarial: Kosovo, Croatia, and Ukraine.

 Allies